sequenceiq/blog/source/_posts/2014-09-11-apache-drill-docker.markdown

 ### Use the container

 Once the container is pulled you are ready to query your data by running:

 `docker run -it -v /data:/data sequenceiq/drill /etc/bootstrap.sh`

 Note that the `-v /data:/data` flag specifies that you are mounting your `/data` directory on the host into a `/data` directory inside the container.
 The files inside the directory will be available for Drill to query, by either using the default `dfs` storage plugin, or by a custom one.
 To check, or create a storage plugin or to access the Drill UI you should to to `http://CONTAINER_IP:8047`.
 You can find your container IP by using `docker inspect ID`.

+In case you don't have any data, but would still like to explore Drill, start the contaier as:

+`docker run -it sequenceiq/drill /etc/bootstrap.sh`

+The sample data installed by default with Drill is available inside the container, thus you'd be able to run all the Drill examples/tutorials.

-The next version of the container will be a fully distributed (based on Hadoop, Hazelcast, Zookeeper) Apache Drill container.
+The next version of the container will be a fully distributed (based on our Hadoop container and Hazelcast) Apache Drill container.
 Until then feel free to let us know how you `drill` and follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).